VMX (streaming service): Reception

 VMX quickly gained a reputation for its focus on softcore erotic content, as many of its original productions featured mature, adult-themed material.
 In its first year, the service gained over two million subscribers.
 By April 2022, this number had risen to three million worldwide.
 VMX continued to expand its subscriber base, reaching seven million subscribers by June 2023.
 Less than a year later, in May 2024, it surpassed 11 million subscribers, exceeding Viva's initial projections for the year.

 The service also experienced notable growth in overseas markets, particularly in Indonesia, Malaysia, Singapore, Japan, India, and the United Kingdom.
 To cater to its Indonesian audience, VMX introduced Bahasa subtitles, with Indonesia alone accounting for at least one million subscribers.

-Softcore controversy
+Criticism

 VMX's library of erotic content has drawn criticism from Philippine senator Jinggoy Estrada, who alleged that the streaming service allowed younger audiences easy access to "sexy content" with no redeeming value.
 This criticism came amid calls for the Movie and Television Review and Classification Board (MTRCB) to expand its regulatory scope to include online streaming services.